Mom's Dinner

 Ingredients

 Homemade Turkey Pot Pie is made with really simple ingredients.
-Most of which you might already have if it is the Holiday Season!
+Most of which you might already have, especially if it is the Holiday Season!

 ingredients on a table with text labels